 To cope with these malware tricks, we have developed our own sophisticated cleaning engine.
 It cleans about 100 locations in the registry and file system that can be abused to automatically load malware on system startup.

-If a file is locked, our cleaning engine schedules the removal of the malware in question for the next system boot up through a method that disables malware from blocking removal once again.
-Additionally, our engine restores default values of a number of autorun locations that would render the system unusable when you just delete the malware entries.
+If a file is locked, our cleaning engine schedules its removal for the next system boot up, using a method that prevents the malware from re-locking the file.
+Additionally, our engine restores default values of a number of autorun locations that would render the system unusable if you were to just delete the malware entries.
 During removal, a quarantine copy of each threat is saved for later analysis or restoration (unless you select the “delete” option instead of “quarantine”).

 Scanning and cleaning files on network shares

 While it is possible to scan files on network shares that are located on other machines, we don’t recommend that at all.
-It might save you a bit of time to walk over to it, or remote connect to a target machine, but please be aware that scanning remote files has some serious limitations by design:
+It might save you a bit of time, but please be aware that scanning remote files has some serious limitations by design:

 - Memory, rootkit and trace scans are not possible, as they require operating system APIs that can only be accessed locally.
 You’re limited to scanning files via standard file reading procedures, which means no direct disk access mode is available either.